Fourth annual event raised money for Project A.L.S.

-Mickey Fein enters his sixth season at Lafayette and fifth as the offensive coordinator.
+Mickey Fein begins his eighth season at Lafayette and seventh as the offensive coordinator.
 Fein served as the passing game coordinator in 2008 and continues to oversee the quarterbacks and wide receivers.

-During his time at Lafayette, the Leopard quarterbacks have employed a precision passing game.
-Fein's signal callers account for four of the top six performances for single-season completion percentage and three of the top five in career completion percentage.
+During his tenure, the Leopard quarterbacks have employed a precision passing game.
+Fein’s signal callers account for four of the top five performances for single-season completion percentage and four of the top six in career completion percentage.

-In 2012, Zach Zweizig '15 and Andrew Shoop '13 split time at quarterback, completing 64 percent and 61 percent, respectively, marks that place them sixth and eight for single-season completion percentage.
+In 2012, Zweizig ’15 and Andrew Shoop ’13 split time at quarterback, completing 64 percent and 61 percent, respectively, marks that place them seventh and ninth for single-season completion percentage.

 In 2011, Shoop was the first Lafayette player in eight years to throw for 400 yards in a game, completing 32-of-56 passes for 400 yards at Stony Brook.

-In 2010, Ryan O'Neil '12 turned in a solid season in his first as a starter.
-With Fein as his position coach, O'Neil threw for 2,183 yards, 15 touchdowns and seven interceptions and completed 67 percent of his passes (second all-time in a season).
+Ryan O’Neil ’12 threw for 2,183 yards, 15 touchdowns and seven interceptions and completed 67 percent of his passes (fourth all-time in a season) in 2010.
 His year was highlighted by a career day vs. Holy Cross on Nov.
 13, going 35-for-42 for 335 yards and four touchdowns with no interceptions.
-In that same game, Mark Layton '11 also set a school record with 13 receptions for 175 yards and two touchdowns.
+In that same game, Mark Layton ’11 also set a school record with 13 receptions.

 Under Fein’s tutelage, Rob Curley ’10, turned in a record-breaking 2009 campaign on his way to All-Patriot League honors and a professional football career.
 Curley set single-season records for passing yards (3,044), touchdowns (28) and completions (231).
 He also established a single-season mark for completion percentage (68.8, 231-of-336) and career completion percentage (63.8, 429-of-672) and finished third in the nation in passing efficiency (165.2).
 He ranks fifth in career touchdown passes at Lafayette with 44.